 Domestic representative offices are not branches and cannot engage in general banking transactions at their representative offices.
 They may not disburse funds, transmit funds, accept loan repayments, or accept deposits on behalf of the banking institution.

-A Foreign Bank Branch is an office of a foreign bank that is licensed by the Superintendent to conduct banking business in New York.
-A branch may exercise the same powers as a state-chartered commercial bank, including accepting deposits, making loans, issuing letters of credit, dealing in foreign exchange, making acceptances and, if authorized, exercising fiduciary powers.
-There are two types of foreign branches – insured and uninsured.
-An insured branch may conduct a retail banking business in New York, making consumer loans and accepting consumer deposits.
-An uninsured branch may accept deposits only as authorized by the FDIC Rules, with disclosure of their non-insured status.
+A Foreign Branch of an FBO is licensed by the Superintendent to conduct banking business in New York.
+A Foreign Branch may exercise the same powers as a state-chartered commercial bank, including accepting deposits, making loans, issuing letters of credit, dealing in foreign exchange, making acceptances and, if authorized, exercising fiduciary powers.
+A Foreign Branch can be insured or uninsured; an uninsured Foreign Branch may accept deposits only as authorized by the FDIC.

-Foreign branches, agencies and representative offices are covered in Article V-B of the Banking Law.
+Foreign Branches are covered under Article V of the Banking Law.
 Since 1991, they have also been subject to supervision by the Federal Reserve Board.
-Since the FDIC Foreign Bank Supervision Enhancement Act (FBSEA) was passed in 1991, no new insured branches have been allowed.
+Since passage of the FDIC Foreign Bank Supervision Enhancement Act in 1991, no new insured Foreign Branches have been licensed.

 Foreign Representative Offices

-A foreign bank wishing merely to solicit business in the U.S. may establish a representative office to conduct research on the U.S. market and engage in marketing for the foreign bank.
-A representative office is not permitted to perform any core banking functions for the foreign bank or make any business decisions that would obligate the foreign bank, but it is permitted to engage in a number of activities not deemed to constitute the business of banking, including acting as liaison with customers and correspondents of the foreign bank, soliciting new business for the foreign bank, soliciting investors to buy loans from the foreign bank, and soliciting loans of $250,000 or more for the foreign bank.
+A Foreign Representative Office of an FBO is licensed by the Superintendent to conduct research on the U.S. market and engage in marketing for the FBO.
+A Rep Office is not permitted to perform any core banking functions for the FBO or make any business decisions that would obligate the FBO, but it is permitted to engage in a number of activities not deemed to constitute the business of banking, including acting as liaison with customers and correspondents of the FBO, soliciting new business for the FBO, soliciting investors to buy loans from the FBO, and soliciting loans of $250,000 or more for the FBO.

-Foreign branches, agencies and representative offices are covered in Article V-B of the Banking Law.
+Foreign Representative Offices are covered in Article V-B of the Banking Law.
 Since 1991, they have also been subject to supervision by the Federal Reserve Board.
-Since the FDIC’s Foreign Bank Supervision Enhancement Act (FBSEA) was passed in 1991, no new insured branches have been allowed.

 The Department is responsible for regulating the following types of health insurers: accident and health; non-profit health services, medical expense indemnity, dental expense indemnity corporations and health maintenance organizations (HMOs).
 In addition, the Department regulates health insurance products issued by fraternal benefit societies, municipal cooperative health benefit plans and continuing care retirement communities (CCRCs).